ninuxorg/ansible-nnxx/README.rst

 The firmware images are managed via `ansible-openwisp2-imagegenerator
 <https://github.com/openwisp/ansible-openwisp2-imagegenerator>`_, an ansible role that allows
-to build several openwrt firmware images for different organizations while keeping track of their configurations (for more information regarding the process, see the project's README).
+to build several lede firmware images for different organizations while keeping track of their configurations (for more information regarding the process, see the project's README).

 Requirements